complaints

 • details of what their complaint is about, and

-• how they would like us to resolve the complaint (eg, being heard, being given an apology or a guarantee of better treatment in future).
+• how they would like us to resolve the complaint (eg, being heard, an apology, or a guarantee of better treatment in future).

-If the complain is done in person you must:
+If the complaint is done in person you must advise the young person that:

-• advise that their complaint will be sent to Work and Income for investigation, and
+• their complaint will be sent to MSD for investigation, and

 msd follow-up